THE GREAT

 2024 – 2026

 AI tools reduce internal costs ahead of competitive response.
-Early adopters report margin expansion.
+Headcount is drastically reduced and early adopters enjoy margin expansion.

 Surplus Formation